NBISweden/knowledgetransfercrashcourses/SnakemakeCrashCourse/README.md

 `"path/to/originals/mysample.fastq"`; if this file exists, snakemake will use this file as the input, Otherwise, it will look for another rule with an output matching `"path/to/originals/mysample.fastq"`and run this other rule to create the input.
-If you study the workflow in MappingSnakefile, you will see that different rules have matching output and input; this creates a sequence of rules to be run -- a *workflow*.
+If you study the workflow in [mapping.smk](/mapping.smk), you will see that different rules have matching output and input; this creates a sequence of rules to be run -- a *workflow*.

 ### Rule order and the Target rule